networknt/light-doc/content/en/references/light-codegen/openapi-kotlin-generator.md

   }
 }
 ```

-- name is used in generated pom.xml for project name
-  - optionality: mandatory
-- version is used in generated pom.xml for project version
-  - optionality: mandatory
-- groupId is used in generated pom.xml for project groupId
-  - optionality: mandatory
-- artifactId is used in generated pom.xml for project artifactId
-  - optionality: mandatory
-- rootPackage is the root package name for your project and it will normally be your domain plug project name.
-  - optionality: optional
-- handlerPackage is the Java package for all generated handlers.
-  - optionality: mandatory
-- modelPackage is the Java package for all generated models or POJOs.
-  - optionality: mandatory
-- overwriteHandler controls if you want to overwrite handler when regenerating the same project into the same folder.
-  - optionality: mandatory
-  - recommendation: set to false if you only want to upgrade the framework to another minor version and don't want to overwrite handlers
-- overwriteHandlerTest controls if you want to overwrite handler test cases.
-  - optionality: mandatory
-- overwriteModel controls if you want to overwrite generated models.
-  - optionality: mandatory
-  - recommendation: set to false to prevent the model classes being overwritten
-- generateModelOnly controls whether you wish to generate only the model classes
-  - optionality: optional
-  - recommendation: to be used by teams consuming an API and who wish to generate the model classes only
-  - default: false
-- regenerateCodeOnly controls whether you wish to regenerate only the model and handler classes, while skipping the underlying scripts, pom.xml and other files
-  - optionality: optional
-  - recommendation: to be used when there are changes in the model and teams wish to regenerate only the artifacts affected by such change: model, handler classes and handler.yml
-  - default: false
-- generateValuesYml controls whether a values.yml is to be generated, with commonly changed values across test and production environments
-  - default: false
-- httpPort is the port number of Http listener if enableHttp is true
-  - optionality: mandatory
-- enableHttp to specify if the server listens to http port.
-  - optionality: mandatory
-  - recommendation: Http should only be enabled in dev.
-- httpsPort is the port number of Https listener if enableHttps is true.
-  - optionality: mandatory
-- enableHttps to specify if the server listens to https port.
-  - optionality: mandatory
-  - recommendation: Https should be used in any official environment for security reason.
-  - note: when Https is enabled, Http will automatically be disabled
-- enableHttp2 to specify if the server supports HTTP/2 connection.
-  - optionality: mandatory
-  - recommendation: it should be set always to true
-- enableRegistry to control if built-in service registry/discovery is used.
-  - optionality: mandatory
-  - note: Only necessary if running as standalone java -jar xxx
-- enableParamDescription is to decide if generate parameter description from specifications as annotation.
-  - optionality: optional
-  - default: true
-- supportDb to control if db connection pool will be setup in service.yml and db dependencies are included in pom.xml
-  - optionality: mandatory
-- dbInfo section is the database connection pool configuration info.
-  - optionality: mandatory
-- supportH2ForTest if true, add H2 in pom.xml as test scope to support unit test with H2 database.
-  - optionality: mandatory
-- supportClient if true, add com.networknt.client module to pom.xml to support service to service call.
-  - optionality: mandatory
-- skipHealthCheck is to decide whether to enable the health check in the handler chain and expose the health check endpoint.
-Set to true to skip the wiring of the health check
-  - optionality: optional
-  - default: false
-- skipServerInfo is to decide whether to wire the server info in the handler chain and expose the server info endpoint.
-Set to true to skip the wiring of the server info retrieval
-    - optionality: optional
-    - default: false
-- prometheusMetrics is to decide whether to wire the Prometheus metrics collection handler in the handler chain.
-Set to true to skip the wiring of the Prometheus metrics collection handler
-    - optionality: optional
-    - default: false
-- generateEnvVars specifies how [environment-based variables](https://github.com/networknt/light-codegen/issues/217) should be generated.
-    - generateEnvVars.generate:boolean whether the environment based variables should be generated.
-This is considered `false` if not set.
-        - If this is set to false, config files are copied to target folder (if it is different from source folder).
-        - If this is set to true, config values are re-written to environment based values.
-    - generateEnvVars.skipArray: boolean whether Arrays in the config files should be re-written or not.
-This is considered `false` if not set.
-    - generateEnvVars.skipMap: boolean whether Maps in the config files should be re-written or not.
-This is considered `false` if not set.
-    - generateEnvVars.exclude: Array a list of files that should not be re-written

 In most cases, developers will only update handlers, handler tests, and models in a generated project.
 Of course, you might need a different database for your project, and we have a [database tutorial] that can help you to further config Oracle and Postgres.